data-bomb/Silica/README.md

 - Launch the game then close it.
 This generates a `mapcycle.txt` file in your `Silica\UserData` directory
 - Modify the mapcycle as desired.
 Repeating maps within the mapcycle is acceptable to make some maps more common than others.
 - Note: Changing the mapcycle file currently requires a game restart for the change to be recognized.
 - Testing Status: Users report extremely dark screens after the map change.
-May not be suitable for servers at this time until the underyling game bug is fixed.
+May not be suitable for servers at this time until the underyling cause is fixed.

 ### Surrender Command (Si_SurrenderCommand)
 Allows each team's commander to use a `!surrender` command to give up early